1.5 million penguins discovered on remote Antarctic islands

 "We were... very lucky to have a window of time where the sea ice moved out and we could get a yacht in," said Lynch.

-The Danger Islands, said the team, has felt the ravages of climate change less than western Antarctic zones, and knew very little human activity.
+The Danger Islands, said the team, has felt the ravages of climate change less than the western peninsula, and knew very little human activity.

-But it may need protection from overfishing nevertheless.
-Krill, an Adelie staple, is caught in the area.
+Now it turns out, the area may need stronger protection from overfishing.

 "The most important implication of this work is related to the design of Marine Protected Areas in the region," said Lynch.